Pinakibos23/Python/README.md

 # Python
- All the python work I have done
+ All the python work I have done on github.
+This is beginner friendly stuff nothing to complex